WCSX: MOR (1958–1972)

-The original FCC construction permit for WHFI was issued to Garvin H. Meadowcroft, President of Meadowcroft Broadcasting, Inc. on January 18, 1957 with an address of 1095 Badder Road in Troy, Michigan.
-Meadowcroft began broadcasting on WHFI with an office address at 139 Maple in Birmingham.
+The original construction permit for the station was issued to Garvin H. Meadowcroft, President of Meadowcroft Broadcasting, Inc. on January 18, 1957, with an address of 1095 Badder Road in Troy, Michigan.
+The station signed on the air on September 1, 1958, as WHFI ("Whiffieland"), featuring a middle of the road (MOR) format; its office address was at 139 Maple in Birmingham.
+The disc jockeys included Lee Alan (formerly of WXYZ).

 Oldies (1972–1976)

-In 1972, WHFI shifted to a syndicated oldies format provided by Draper-Blore called "Olde Golde."
+In 1972, WHFI shifted to a syndicated oldies format provided by Draper-Blore called "Olde Golde".
 The programming was automated with no DJs.
 It featured hits of the 1950s and 1960s, similar to Drake-Chenault's "Solid Gold" format except without the softer current hits that the Solid Gold format played.

 In July 1973, Greater Media bought the station.
 The "Olde Golde" format evolved the following year into all-oldies.
 The call letters were changed to WHNE, "Honey Radio."
-Sister station 560 WQTE changed its call sign to WHND and began shadowcasting the format in 1974.
+Sister station WQTE (560 AM) changed its call sign to WHND and began shadowcasting the format in 1974.
 WQTE continued as "Honey Radio" until 1994, by which time 94.7 FM had gone through several changes.
-Honey Radio was originally automated using Drake-Chenault's "Classic Gold" format, but transitioned to live personalities (on AM 560 only) around 1980.
+Honey Radio was originally automated using Drake-Chenault's "Classic Gold" format, but transitioned to live personalities (on WHND only) around 1980.

-Soft Adult Contemporary (1976–1987)
+Soft adult contemporary (1976–1987)

-In 1976, WHNE became WMJC, "Magic 95," with a Soft Adult Contemporary format modeled after Greater Media's successful WMGK in Philadelphia.
+In 1976, WHNE became WMJC, "Magic 95," with a soft adult contemporary format modeled after Greater Media's successful WMGK in Philadelphia.
 DJs did not speak over the song intros and four songs were usually played in a row without interruption.
 The format was syndicated by TM and was also picked up on other Greater Media FM stations including WMGQ in New Brunswick, New Jersey, in the New York City suburbs.

 By 1987, the adult contemporary field in Detroit had become quite crowded.
 In addition to WMJC, Detroit had WNIC, WOMC, WLTI, and WNTM, with WNIC and the oldies-based WOMC dominating in the format.
-Greater Media later brought the "Magic" format and branding back to the Detroit market with WMGC-FM from 2001 to 2011 (that station currently airs a classic hip-hop format).
+Greater Media later brought the "Magic" format and branding back to the Detroit market with WMGC-FM from 2001 to 2011.